OctopusDeploy/docs/src/pages/docs/approvals/servicenow/index.md

 active, approved **Standard Change Template** (as found in the Standard Change Catalog) will instead result in deployments of the project creating a `Standard` (i.e. low-risk, pre-approved) change.

 To create an `Emergency` change you can select the Emergency Change setting on the deployment creation page.
+This is available from version **2024.2** on.
 :::figure
 ![ServiceNow Integration Project settings](/docs/approvals/servicenow/images/servicenow-emergency-change.png)
 :::